Derek Law: Cincinnati Reds (2022–2023)

-On August 14, 2022 Law signed a minor league contract with the Cincinnati Reds and was assigned to the Triple-A Louisville Bats.
-He had his contract selected on August 30, 2022.
+On August 14, 2022, Law signed a minor league contract with the Cincinnati Reds and was assigned to the Triple-A Louisville Bats.
+He had his contract selected on August 30.
+He made 15 appearances for Cincinnati down the stretch, recording a 2–2 record and 4.08 ERA with 15 strikeouts in 17 2/3 innings pitched.
 On November 15, Law was designated for assignment.
 On November 18, he was non-tendered and became a free agent.